melinda-hl-lim/Launch-School/js-210_fundamentals_of_js/5_objects.md

 };
 ```

-*Arrow functions and methods*: it's not a good idea since arrow functions have subtle behaviour that makes them unsuitable for use as methods.
+*Arrow functions and methods*: it's not a good idea to define methods with arrow functions since arrow functions have subtle behaviour that makes them unsuitable for use as methods.
+(We can use arrow functions within methods though!)

 ## Object Properties